Tarrant County Diversion Programs

-Learn more about the Domestic Violence Diversion Program.
+Learn more about the Tarrant County Domestic Violence Diversion Program.

-YODA is an alternative to standard pre-trial diversion programs for family assaults presented in County Criminal Court Number Five.
-This program provides counseling and case management to first-time offenders aged 17 and 25 who have been arrested for assault against a non-intimate family member (defined as blood relative, related by marriage or intimate relationship with another family member).
+YODA provides counseling and case management to first-time offenders aged 17 and 25 who have been arrested for simple assault against a non-intimate family member (defined as blood relative, related by marriage or intimate relationship with another family member).

 Learn more about Tarrant County YODA.